Lisbon vs. Porto: Where To Live in Portugal

 66.99 – High

-Note that both Portuguese cities got better results in this Numbeo survey when compared to Berlin and Barcelona.
-For more information, check out our article on 10 Safest Countries in the World.
+🇵🇹👮 Note that in terms of safety, both Portuguese cities got better results in this survey when compared to Berlin and Barcelona.
+For more, check out our article on 10 Safest Countries in the World.

 Cultural Activities in Lisbon and Porto